 In this article, we describe a software architecture that addresses the problems just listed.
 This architecture allows programmers to specify communications in terms of high-level abstractions such as message passing or remote procedure call, while supporting diverse low-level methods for actual communications.
 Communication methods can be associated with individual communication operations, and the selection of an appropriate method can be guided by both automatic and user-specified criteria.
 The architecture also incorporates solutions to various problems that arise when multiple communication methods are incorporated into a single implementation.
-Central to this multimethod communication architecture is an abstraction called a global pointer, which provides a concise, mobile representation of both a remote communication endpoint and the methods used to communicate with that endpoint.
+Central to this multimethod communication architecture is an abstraction called a communication link, which provides a concise, mobile representation of both the target of a communication operation and the methods used to perform that operation.

 These multimethod communication techniques have been implemented in the context of the Nexus multithreaded runtime system [15, 16].
-Nexus has been used to implement a variety of parallel languages and communication libraries [7, 13, 11], including the MPI implementation used extensively in the I-WAY wide area computing experiment [10].
+Nexus has been used to implement a variety of parallel languages and communication libraries [7, 14, 12], including the MPI implementation used extensively in the I-WAY wide area computing experiment [10].
 We use Nexus to study the performance of alternative approaches to the implementation of various multimethod communication structures.
 We conclude with a case study in which our multimethod communication techniques are used to improve dramatically the performance of an MPI-based climate model.